-Taken in parts as directed by the Chair

-Officer's Recommendation

-a.
-Adopt the following officer recommendations, including any changes and/or additional recommendations arising from the deliberations and consideration of all submissions to the Annual Plan 2019/20 Consultation Document:
+Taken in parts as directed by the Officer's Recommendation That Council: Chair a.
+Adopt the following officer recommendations, including any changes and/or additional recommendations arising from the deliberations and consideration of all submissions to the Annual Plan 2019/20 Consultation Document: Waste Management: That Council proceed with the part pay option, that is, Using reserves of \$1.3 mil to absorb the increased cost of ii.
+Disaster Relief Trust:

-i.
-Waste Management:

-That Council proceed with the part pay option, that is,

-- Using reserves of \$1.3 mil to absorb the increased cost of the kerbside recycling service over the next three financial years, 2019/20, 2020/21 and 2021/22. - 2.
-For 2019/20, seven hundred thousand dollars (\$700,000) will be used from the capital reserve, and the remainder of the increased cost of \$683,000 will be paid from rates.
+- the kerbside recycling service over the next three financial years, 2019/20, 2020/21 and 2021/22. - For 2019/20, seven hundred thousand dollars (\$700,000) will be used from the capital reserve, and the remainder of the increased cost of \$683,000 will be paid from rates.